top of page

 Blake's Mystery

-Blake Royse Nex vanished from Claremont in Los Angeles County on March 20, 1993, at age 37.
+Blake Nex vanished from Claremont in Los Angeles County on March 20, 1993, at age 37.

 Leaving fresh groceries and his cats behind, all communication with his family and friends ceased, which was out of character for him.
 There's reason to believe he didn't walk away willingly.